-The model governance and validation function seeks to ensure that the models are fit for their intended purpose.
-Models, assumptions and their disclosed metrics are approved by the Model Committee NN Non-life and where appropriate by the Model Committee NN Group ('MoC').
+NN Schade's model governance and validation function aims to ensure that NN Schade's models are fit for their intended purpose.
+Models and their disclosed metrics are approved by the Model Committee NN Non-life and where appropriate by the Model Committee NN Group ('MoC').
 The model validation function carries out validations of the risk and cash flow models related to Solvency II.
 The findings of the model validation function are reported for acceptance to the Model Committee NN Non-life.
 This committee is responsible for modelling policies, processes, methodologies, and parameters which are applied within NN Schade particular those related to Solvency II.

-Central models are developed at Group level, but NN Schade is informed on the design through the Model Board and performs a fit-for-localuse assessment to assess the fit to the NN Schade risk profile.
+Central models are developed at Group level, but NN Schade is informed on the design through the Model Board and performs a fit-for-local-use assessment to assess the fit to the NN Schade risk profile.
 The Model Board is linked to the MoC and processes model changes and informs the Business Units about model related issues.